You Will Want to Attend This Session

 This activity is designed for family physicians, general internists, nurses, nurse practitioners, physician assistants, and other health care professionals who have an interest in primary care.

-- Discuss the evidence on new, revised, and standard treatment approaches for the various disease states applicable to family medicine.
+- Discuss the evidence on new, revised, and standard treatment approaches for a variety of topics as they relate to primary care practitioners

-- Describe updates in clinical decision tools for screening and differential diagnosis of the various diseases seen by family medicine practitioners.
+- Describe updates in clinical decision tools for screening and differential diagnosis of diseases